So you want a backyard butterfly exhibit? What a wonderful way to protect and share butterflies with friends and neighbors!

 First, decisions need to be made.
 1) Is the exhibit temporary, for a short time, or is it to last for years?
 2) Do you live in a high-wind area?
 3) Will you be raising caterpillars in your exhibit or is it just for adult butterflies?
 4) Are you planting in the ground or will you grow all the plants in pots?

 If the exhibit is temporary, an inexpensive screened tent will work if it is reinforced.
 Non-reinforced tents soon blow over or the supports will break.
 Attach it securely to the ground.
 You can buy ground staples to attach it.
-Some people fill old green pillowcases with sand and place them inside the tent, around the edges and especially in the corners.
+Some people fill old green pillowcases with sand and place them inside the tent, around the edges, and especially in the corners.
 It doesn’t take much wind to damage inexpensive tents.
 The supports are flimsy.
-Build outside supports to hold the exhibit upright.
+You can build outside supports to hold the exhibit upright.
 The opening should have a zipper closure, not magnetic closures.
 We recommend one with a built-in floor.

-If the exhibit is to be there for several months or longer, a stronger support should be built around a store-bought tent.
+If the exhibit is to be there for several months or longer, stronger support should be built around a store-bought tent.
 In the long run, you’ll save money by building your own.
 Pressure-treated wood will not harm butterflies.
-Use pressure-treated wood or metal for posts and framework, especially if you live in a humid warm environment.
+We recommend using pressure-treated wood or metal for posts and framework, especially if you live in a humid warm environment.
 Make the exhibit tall enough to stand without a problem.
 If you expect to be able to remove butterflies from the exhibit, a roof low enough to touch is helpful.
-Cover the framework with a large-mesh covering.
+If the roof is high, you’ll need chairs or a ladder to retrieve butterflies from the ceiling.
+Next, cover the framework with a large-mesh covering.
 We recommend shade cloth (available at greenhouse supply stores), window screen, or 1/2 inch hardware cloth.
 (If you plan to contain tiny butterflies, use smaller than 1/2 inch holes.)

 Avoid areas where butterflies can get trapped.
 They will go to the brightest spot in the exhibit.
 Sometimes it means that they will work their way between the mesh and a post.
 Once in, they are trapped and will die.